Configure Ticket Intake and Workflow States

 - if a PR or MR already exists, MergeLoom updates the same review branch

-Section titled “Repository routing labels”Use repository routing labels when a workspace has more than one enabled work repository.
+Section titled “Repository Routing Labels”Use repository routing labels when a workspace has more than one enabled work repositories.

 Open Repository catalog in the customer controller to see each repository alias.
 The alias is the label value you put on the ticket, issue, work item, or board item.